 Both cameras must have an exactly parallel viewing direction.
 They must be mounted on a plane with a displacement that is perpendicular to the cameras' optical axes.
 Furthermore, both cameras must be equipped with lenses that have identical focal lengths.
-Because for most lenses adjusting the focus also slightly affects the focal length (known as lens breathing), the focus of both lenses should not be adjusted after the cameras have been calibrated.
 An example for a valid camera setup is shown in Figure 8.